 - Watch it closely - During the last 20 minutes of cooking, watch the chicken carefully to make sure the skin isn't getting too brown.
 If the skin looks like it's close to burning, but the chicken isn't yet to temperature, loosely cover the chicken with a piece of aluminum foil.

-Roast chicken is a fantastic main course served with any number of homemade sides.
+Roast chicken is a fantastic main course served with any number of homemade sides, like creamy red potato salad or roasted beet salad.

 How about a loaf of no-knead artisan bread and canned green beans?
-Or maybe some rutabaga fries, homemade buttermilk biscuits or quick and easy bao buns?
+Or maybe some rutabaga fries, homemade buttermilk biscuits, bacon wrapped asparagus, sweet and tangy honey balsamic Brussels sprouts or quick and easy dinner rolls?

 The possibilities for roast chicken are endless!